 Got Talent has quickly become the metro's premier talent competition.
-Returning this summer for its sixth season, Got Talent boasts the most talented performers in Greater Kansas City.
-Extraordinary performers will compete for the coveted $5,000 scholarship and the Crowd Pleaser Award.
+Returning this summer for its ninth season, Got Talent boasts the most talented performers in Greater Kansas City.
+Participants will compete to win one of three scholarships.

 Talented judges with performing experience are key to the